-Ms. Charlotte Gross has been a Director and the Accounting Director of FAGE USA since April 2020.
+Ms. Charlotte Gross has been a Director of FAGE USA since December 2020.
+She also has been the Accounting Director of FAGE USA since April 2020.
 She was the Accounting Manager of FAGE USA from May 2008 to March 2020.
 Prior to joining FAGE USA, she was the Accounts Payable Manager of Beechnut Nutrition Corp.
 Ms. Gross has over 30 years of U.S. accounting and finance experience.